contextgeneric/cgp-patterns/content/component-macros.md

 To use the macro, the bulk import statement `use cgp::prelude::*` has to be used to bring all CGP constructs into scope.
-This includes the `HasComponents` and `DelegateComponent` traits, which are also provided by the `cgp` crate.
+This includes the `HasProvider` and `DelegateComponent` traits, which are also provided by the `cgp` crate.

 We then use `cgp_component` as an attribute proc macro, with several